MicrosoftDocs/altspace-vr/altspace-vr/world-building/world-building-toolkit-getting-started.md

 ## Setup

 1. We recommend that you [join the official AltspaceVR Discord](https://discordapp.com/invite/altspacevr) and visit the #world-building channel.
-This is a place where you can interact with the Altspace community and share tips and ideas.
+This is a place where you can interact with the AltspaceVR community and share tips and ideas.
 1. For the basics on World-building, read our [Getting Started Guide](world-building-getting-started.md).
 1. [Install Unity Hub](https://blogs.unity3d.com/2018/01/24/streamline-your-workflow-introducing-unity-hub-beta) and install [Unity version 2020.3.18f1](https://unity3d.com/unity/whats-new/2020.3.18).
 The Uploader won't work unless you match this version exactly.
 You'll need a free Unity account if you don't have one.
 For the Unity license, choose **Personal** since you're doing this for fun!
 During the install, make sure you check the **Android Builds** option and disable auto-update.